watson-developer-cloud/python-sdk/README.md

 You can use the `get_result()`, `get_headers()` and get_status_code() to return the result, headers and status code respectively.

 ## Using Websockets
 The Text to Speech service supports synthesizing text to spoken audio using web sockets with the `synthesize_using_websocket`.
 The Speech to Text service supports recognizing speech to text using web sockets with the `recognize_using_websocket`.
 These methods need a custom callback class to listen to events.
 Below is an example of `synthesize_using_websocket`.
+Note: The service accepts one request per connection.

 ```py
 from watson_developer_cloud.websocket import SynthesizeCallback